Ron-Chinner/Javascript-PixelCanvas/README.md

 # Pixel Art Maker Project
 Design.js written by me.
-The rest are starter code for Udacity a udacity project.
+The rest are starter code for a Udacity project.